xiix0/scam/README.md

-Q:	What does it say on the bottom of Coke cans in North Dakota?
+Q:	What's the difference betweeen USL and the Graf Zeppelin?
-A:	Open other end.
+A:	The Graf Zeppelin represented cutting edge technology for its time.